Rokessovsky/The-Dark-Forest/README.md

 A *bulleted* list:
 - As a user, I want to have a primitive civilization every time I start a new game.
+- As a user, I want to add customized enemy civilization to the Universe
 - As a user, I want to be assigned a certain amounts of development points each time unit.
 - As a user, I want to be able to add development points to one of three fields, namely, technology,society and culture.